 As a result of the dual pressures on the fund, its depositary Royal Bank of Scotland has decided temporarily to suspend dealing in the vehicle until further notice.

-Since its launch last November, the fund has fallen 24.4% against an 38.78% decline for the MSCI Emerging Markets Total Return Index.
+Since its launch last November, the fund has fallen 24.4% against a 38.78% decline for the MSCI Emerging Markets Total Return index.

 "New Star intends to minimise the period of suspension; in accordance with FSA rules this should last for no more than a maximum of 28 days."